Geeks in Phoenix

 The movement of the mouse on the screen was causing the graphics card to freeze-up.
 I re-assembled the system with a new graphics card, and the issue was gone.
 Another computer repair mystery was solved.

-How to clean the dust out of your computer
+How to clean the dust out of your desktop computer

-Living in the desert, the one thing we have a lot of is dust.
-Dust is a problem since it can block up air vents, heat sinks, and cooling fans inside your computer.
-Not to mention that dust is a conductor of electricity.
-It would be best if you cleaned the inside and outside of your computer at least every three months, more often when you live in dusty areas (like Phoenix).
-I do it monthly, as my primary system is in an open case (Antec Skeleton).
+Living in the desert, we're no strangers to dust.
+It's a persistent issue that can clog up air vents, heat sinks, and cooling fans inside your computer.
+Moreover, dust is a conductor of electricity, making it a potential hazard.
+To stay ahead of these issues, it's crucial to clean the inside and outside of your computer at least every three (3) months, and even more frequently if you live in particularly dusty areas like Phoenix.
+I personally do it monthly, given that my primary system is in an open case (Antec Skeleton).

 Let's start by turning off the computer and unplugging the power supply.
 Now, with the system de-energized, we can begin cleaning it.
 Since this can be messy, I recommend that you do this outdoors.
 This does mean disconnecting all attached devices/peripherals, but you won't be blowing the dust back into the surrounding area.

-*** Note: It is recommended to use a non-metallic utensil, like a wooden skewer, to hold any fan in place as you clean it with compressed air.
-You want to avoid damaging the fan motor by spinning it too fast.
-As you clean your computer, check for cooling fans that spin freely with your finger.
+*** Note: When using compressed air, it's important to exercise caution.
+Always use a non-metallic utensil, like a wooden skewer, to hold any fan in place as you clean it.
+This prevents the fan motor from being damaged by spinning it too fast.
+As you clean your computer, be sure to check for cooling fans that spin freely with your finger.
 If you find a fan that is hard to spin, it may have failed and needs to be replaced. ***

-First, let's open up the case.
-If the front panel of your case can be removed safely, go ahead and remove it too.
+First, let's open the case.
+If the front panel of your case can be safely removed, go ahead and remove it too.
 Using a can of compressed air or air compressor and a non-metallic utensil, let's start inside and work our way out.

 Typical computer case with front and side panels removed